Skip to main content

 Arroz con Leche (Rice Pudding)

-Rice cooked in milk, sugar, and spices like cinnamon and cloves.
-A comforting and traditional dessert.
+Rice simmered in milk and sugar with cinnamon and cloves.
+A homey, old-fashioned dessert.

 Contains: dairy